patrickbryant1/SpeedPPI/README.md

 \
 <img src="./procedure.jpg"/>
 \
-The procedure is based on MSA creation and evaluation with AlphaFold2 adapted for pairwise interactions aka [FoldDock](https://www.nature.com/articles/s41467-022-28865-w)
+The procedure is based on MSA creation and evaluation with AlphaFold2 adapted for pairwise interactions aka [FoldDock](https://www.nature.com/articles/s41467-022-28865-w).
+Note that the method is not evaluated for a random set of sequences, only for interactions with experimental support.
+For disordered proteins, the expected performance is low.
 \
 \
 AlphaFold2 is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0) and so is SpeedPPI, which is a derivative thereof.  \